-Viewed from any angle, civilization is indeed a process of domestication and withdrawal from nature.
-That is in both the environmental and behavioral sense.
-Adaptation, behavioral and otherwise, is our evolutionary counter to nature.
-The process of understanding nature cannot and should not be equated with sanction.
-The point is not man’s natural predisposition to sexual violence.
-Although it has been tried; these and other efforts have been stoutly discredited due to shoddy science.
-Violence and sexuality continue to be subjects of study in evolutionary psychology but, for now, the lack of evidence makes the discussion moot.
-On the other hand, the influence of nurture on behavior has been in continuous focus with promising results.
+Viewed from any angle, civilization is a process of domestication and withdrawal from nature – in both an environmental and a behavioral sense.
+Adaptation is our evolutionary counter to nature.
+The process of understanding behavior cannot and should not be equated with sanction.
+The argument that sexual violence is a natural predisposition has been stoutly discredited due to shoddy science.
+Despite the push-back, violence and sexuality continue to be subjects of study in evolutionary psychology.
+But, for now, the lack of evidence makes the discussion moot.
+On the other hand, the influence of nurture on behavior has been explored in depth with promising results.

 Nurture is capable of conditioning and molding attitude.
-Talk of socio-cultural reasons for rape implicitly acknowledge nurture’s role and it is here, with nurture, that family values gets precedence over gender values.
+Talk of socio-cultural reasons for rape implicitly acknowledge nurture’s role.
+It is with nurture that family values get precedence over gender values.
 While the former is inculcated in children both by example and practice; the latter is given short shrift.
-What families must impart along with and apart from family values of support and commitment are parity values of respect, fairness and restraint, while discouraging, at the same time, entitlement and domination.
-Not every woman fits into the easily slottable maa, behen and beti definitions.
-The need of the hour is the extension of the same genteel treatment to otherness; for those who reside on the outer lines of comfort and don’t wear these familiar badges.
+What families must impart along with, and apart from, family values of support and commitment are parity values of respect, fairness and restraint, while discouraging, at the same time, entitlement and domination.
+Not every woman fits into the easily identifiable and familial maa, behen and beti definitions.
+The need of the hour is the extension of the same genteel treatment to otherness.
+To those who reside on the outer lines of comfort and don’t wear these familiar badges.
 Family values are what lead to the relative stability of marital relationships in India; but it is gender values that will leave a lasting impact on parity and equalization.